internetimagery/internetimagery.github.io/news/_posts/2015-04-15-docking-window-template.md

 MainWindow()
 {% endhighlight %}

-Copy it into a script file and play around. :)
+There we have it.
+Hope it helps! :)